 What this does is helps to keep the temperature within rooms lower while also lessening the heat within the entire house.
 The typical solution for a hot home is air conditioning, which can be an electricity draining endeavor.
 Covering windows helps to keep that to a minimum.

 This is particularly important within rooms that may not be used frequently, as it is easy to forget to cover windows, allowing heat to enter the home through them.
-To start saving now, be sure to block out your windows.
+To start saving money now, be sure to block out your windows.

 Summertime weather is among the best of the year and it provides everyone with a welcomed bit of freedom.
 Not only does it inspire people to get outside more, it also presents the opportunity to indulge in some other luxuries, namely grilling.